nazandre/thesis/time-synchronization/README.md

 Also notice that some protocols are implemented in the file of other protocols using macro to modify some parts of the code.

-Here are links to the different main code of the protocols:
+Here are direct links to the main code of the different protocols:

 * [MRTP](applicationsSrc/timeSync/mrtp/mrtp.cpp)
 * [FTSP](applicationsSrc/timeSync/ftsp/ftsp.cpp)